 Blood Disorders | Cancers | Bone Marrow Failure Syndromes

-Learn more about cord blood uses →
+Learn more about how cord blood can be used

+Collecting cord blood is safe, painless and will not interfere with your birth plan or your bonding time with your new baby.
 After your baby is born the umbilical cord will be clamped and cut.
 Using ViaCord's collection kit, your medical professional will insert a needle into the umbilical cord and let the remaining blood drain into our collection bag.

 When the collection is complete, we send a courier to your location to pick up your collection kit and transport it to ViaCord’s Processing Lab.
 Once at our lab, ViaCord lab specialists get to work processing the cord blood to get you the highest volume and quality of stem cells possible.